Carey Martin: My Farm Broadcasting Journey

 There had been a lot of audio streaming on the internet using RealAudio.
 But the quality was very low, and there were constant buffering problems, so RealAudio wasn’t a reliable option.
 Being an 80s music nut, I found that you could download music files from certain websites.
 They had solved the file size problem by using a compression algorithm called MP3.
 You could get high quality audio in a very small file.
 Instead of taking an hour to download a minute of WAV audio, you could download an MP3 file in just a few minutes.
 If it would work for music, it would definitely work for voice-only farm programs.
 I had found my way around a satellite uplink, and started e-mailing all of my farm programs as MP3 files to all of my stations.

 I had started the very first internet-based farm radio network on planet Earth.
 I have no way to prove this, but I’m am convinced that it’s true, and it’s something I’m very proud of to this day.

 I shared my discovery with my NAFB colleagues.
 The interest was so great that I built a web page that showed everyone how to encode an MP3 file and which settings to use.
-I also helped to transition the new NAFB News Service website from RealAudio streaming to MP3 downloads.
+I also chaired the NAFB News Service Committee that year and helped to transition the service’s website from RealAudio streaming to MP3 downloads.
 I’m proud to see that my discovery has stood the test of time.
 We’re still using MP3 files for farm programming today.